princemaple/ngx-html-syntax/README.md

-# Angular2HTML Syntax for SublimeText
+# Ngx/Angular2 HTML Syntax for SublimeText

 based on the official sublime html syntax